How to Clamp Workpieces for Angle Grinder Cutting: Safe Step-by-Step Guide

 Mistake Consequence Prevention

-Over-tightening Deformation & damage Apply even pressure
+Over-tightening Deformation and damage Apply even pressure

-Cluttered workspace Increased accidents Keep area clear
+Cluttered workspace Higher accident risk Keep the area clear

 How to Ensure Stability Before Grinding